devops-urolime/Riggo/marketplace-ui/README.md

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

+### `npm run deploy` or `yarn deploy`

+Prepare the bundle and deploy to AWS S3 Bucket and CloudFront distribution update.

 ### `npm run eject` or `yarn build`

 **Note: this is a one-way operation.
 Once you `eject`, you can’t go back!**